ENVS – Environmental Studies

 ENVS 240 Agriculture and Sustainability (3)

 Modern agriculture has been essential in feeding the world’s growing population.
 But is it sustainable?
 In this course, we will engage in a holistic examination of agriculture, covering the history of our current system, examine trends in sustainable agriculture and investigate connections between agriculture, the environment, our current socio-economic systems and global health.
-(GS, WRT)
+(GS)

 ENVS 270 Fire and Ice: Stories of Iceland (104)